Europe set to ban Russian coal, but struggles on oil and gas

 For now, even the coal ban brings worrying consequences for politicians and consumers.
 Germany and EU members in Eastern Europe still generate a large share of their power from coal despite a yearslong transition toward cleaner energy sources.

-“The coal ban means European consumers will have to brace for high power prices throughout this year,” according to a statement from Rystad Energy.
+“The coal ban means European consumers will have to brace for high power prices throughout this year,” according to a Rystad Energy statement.

 Higher prices in countries that use more coal will spread across the EU through its well-connected power grid, the energy research company said.
 That will bring more pain.
 Europe has been facing high energy prices for months over a supply crunch, and jitters over the war have sent them even higher.

-Governments are rolling out cash support and tax relief for consumers hit by higher utility bills.
+Governments already have been rolling out cash support and tax relief for consumers hit by higher utility bills.
 High energy prices have pushed inflation in the 19 member countries that use the euro currency to a record 7.5%.

-Commodities analyst Barbara Lambrecht at German bank Commerzbank said EU governments likely could agree on a coal embargo because it would come into effect after three months and only apply to new contracts.
-The downside is it would have limited impact on Russia, with coal only 3.5% of Russia’s exports and only a quarter going to the EU.
+Commodities analyst Barbara Lambrecht at German bank Commerzbank said EU governments likely could agree on a coal embargo because it would take effect after three months and only apply to new contracts.
+The downside is the limited impact on Russia, with coal only 3.5% of its exports and only a quarter going to the EU.

 Germany’s coal importer’s association said Russian coal could be completely replaced from the U.S., South Africa, Colombia, Mozambique and Indonesia “by next winter” — at higher prices.

-European coal futures prices jumped after the EU’s announcement, from around $255 per ton to $290 per ton.
+European coal futures prices jumped after the EU announced the coal proposal, from around $255 per ton to $290 per ton.

 Yet European Council President Charles Michel said, “I believe that measures on oil and even on gas will also be needed sooner or later.”

-Agreeing on energy sanctions among the 27 EU nations is made more difficult because some like Germany, Italy and Bulgaria are much more dependent on Russian gas in particular than others.
-Europe has scrambled to get what additional gas it can through pipelines from Norway and Algeria and acquiring more liquefied gas shipments by ship, but those global supplies are limited.
+It’s difficult for the EU to agree on energy sanctions because countries like Germany, Italy and Bulgaria are much more dependent on Russian gas in particular than others.
+Europe has scrambled to get additional gas through pipelines from Norway and Algeria and with more liquefied gas that comes by ship, but those global supplies are limited.

-Germany has reduced its reliance on Russian natural gas from 55% to 40%, but the government says the consequences of a cutoff in terms of jobs would be too great.
+Germany has reduced its reliance on Russian natural gas from 55% to 40%, but the government says the consequences to jobs from a cutoff would be too great.

 Germany’s steelmaking association, for instance, has warned of forced shutdowns that would throw people out of their jobs or onto government support and send shortages of basic parts rippling through the rest of the economy.

-Energy Minister Robert Habeck says the country will end Russian coal this summer, oil by year’s end and gas in mid-2024.
+Energy Minister Robert Habeck says the country will halt Russian coal this summer, oil by year’s end and gas in mid-2024.

-Oil also would be easier to ban than gas, because like coal, there’s a large and liquid global market for oil and it comes mostly by ship, not fixed pipeline like gas.
+Oil would be easier to ban than natural gas, because like coal, there’s a large and liquid global market for oil and it comes mostly by ship, not fixed pipeline like gas.

 But it’s not problem-free either.
 Russia is the world’s largest oil exporter, with 12% of global supply.
-Taking that oil off the market would send prices higher from other suppliers such as Saudi Arabia in a market where supplies are already tight.
+Taking its oil to Europe off the market would drive up prices from other exporters, such as Saudi Arabia, when supplies are already tight.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the EU pays $20 million for coal and $850 million for oil and gas every day, not those amounts in euros.